 NOTE: These classifications are at times based on formal criteria, such as the valuation and nature of the entrepreneur’s venture.
 At other times, these are just informal titles that indicate an entrepreneur’s nature or style of working.

-India was ranked first in a recent Global Entrepreneurialism Report conducted by international bank BNP Paribas.
-India topped the list of countries with highest percentage of successful women entrepreneurs.
-India performed better than France and Hong Kong.
+India is first in ranks in a recent Global Entrepreneurialism Report by the international bank BNP Paribas.
+India topped the list of countries with the highest percentage of successful women entrepreneurs.
+Also, India performed better than France and Hong Kong.

-Call us today if you are looking for new entrepreneurship ideas, to know about latest urban and rural entrepreneurship in India reach out to India’s most experienced consultants at +91-9844443200.
+Call us today if you are looking for new entrepreneurship ideas.
+To know about the latest urban and rural entrepreneurship in India reach out to India’s most experienced consultants at +91-9844443200.